 This course introduces economic analysis of aggregate employment, income, and prices.
 Topics include major schools of economic thought; aggregate supply and demand; economic measures, fluctuations, and growth; money and banking; stabilization techniques; and international trade.
 Upon completion, students should be able to evaluate national economic components, conditions, and alternatives for achieving socioeconomic goals.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.

 - Prerequisite: ECO 151 or ECO 251